 Plus/Minus grades are not factored into grades you submit for UGA, so a B- and a B+ are treated as a B. Numerical grading systems should be converted to A-F Grades based on your high school’s grading scale.
 Your transcript or high school student handbook should list your school’s grading scale, or you can speak with your counselor about your school’s grading scale.

 An official High School transcript is required of all first-year applicants.
 Failure to provide an official transcript will result in an incomplete application.
+In addition, students who attend a Fulton County GA public high school need to submit an unofficial transcript that shows both weighted and unweighted grades, and they need to upload this document through their status portal after they apply.

 When the Office of Admissions reviews rigor of curriculum, we are looking to see how you have challenged yourself throughout high school.
 How have you challenged yourself with what is available to you at your high school?
 We recognize that each high school is different, so we will always review you in the context of where you are enrolled.
 Part of that is having your high school counselor complete the school evaluation.
 In addition, we will also review your high school transcript and the courses that you are choosing to take senior year.